JustTizi/Network-Documentation/source/docs/implementation/wireguard.rst

 .. image:: ../../img/wg/interface_wg.png
     :alt: WireGuard interface on MikroTik router

-The interface look similar on all routers, the only difference will be the generated Public and Private Key and the IP address we will assign to it.
+The interfaces look similar on all routers, the only difference will be the generated Public and Private Key and the IP address we will assign to it.

 SepsiLab: